redis/redis-om-spring/README.md

 ## 🍀 Redis OM Spring

-Redis OM Spring provides powerful repository and custom object-mapping abstractions build on top of the powerful Spring Data Redis (SDR) framework.
+Redis OM Spring provides powerful repository and custom object-mapping abstractions built on top of the powerful Spring Data Redis (SDR) framework.

 This **preview** release provides all of SDRs capabilities plus: